jeffsu/upbeat/README.md

   * rise: number of times action has to pass before action can be upgraded from "down" to "up"
   * fall: number of times action has to fail before action can be downgraded from "up" to "down"
-  * interval: time between passed or failed checks (defaults to 5000 milliseconds)
+  * interval (in millisecondes): time between passed or failed checks (default depends on the strategy)
-  * timeout: time allowed for the request to pass otherwise, its canceled and marked as failed (defaults to 10000 milliseconds)
+  * timeout (in milliseconds): time allowed for the request to pass otherwise, its canceled and marked as failed (defaults depends on the strategy)
   * name: vanity name for the action used in reports

 Strategies: